magdesign/PocketVJ-CP-v3/ROADMAP.md

 - more description for tcpsclient, with example using syphoner to capture software <br />
 - correct errors concerning timer.txt (possible to seperate with commas? ) <br />
 - Add scheduler commands <br />
+- Tell something about GPIO, where is the script and how to connect buttons <br />

 ### Tutorials (Vimeo): <br />